Weebs-Incorporated/AIMS/README.md

 You now need to enter some information such as the JWT secret and Mongo URI.

-Documentation for all the values can be found [here](src/config.ts).
+A schema for all the values can be found [here](.github/config-schema.json), the only required value is a Mongo URI.

+Don't know how to get a Mongo URI?
+See the [Mongo DB setup guide](./.github/docs/MongoDBGuide.md).

 Afterwards you can run scripts using `pnpm <script name>`, e.g. `pnpm start`.